-No driving exercises will put excess wear on any vehicle components.
-Tyre wear will be equivalent to driving 500km on the highway.
+The driving exercises will not put excess wear on any vehicle components.
+Tyre wear will be equivalent to driving 800km on the highway.

 But we can also hire vehicles for your course.
 Your fee covers fuel and tyre wear and all insurance (whilst under our instruction).
 Participants who break our rules or don't follow our instructions may be liable for any damage caused.
 Please note: car hire means a car is supplied for all your driving manoeuvres but other drivers might also access this car when not being used by you.

 Are the cars insured during the course?

 Car insurance only covers vehicles on gazetted roads so it is highly unlikely your own car will be insured at driving courses conducted on a motorsport circuit (even if it is training and not lapping) or if high speeds are involved.